-Being cured may stop the damage to your liver and make the quality of your life better.
+Being cured stops the hepatitis C virus from causing more damage to your liver and can make the quality of your life better.
+Everyone should talk with their healthcare provider about their treatment options.

 Here are some important facts about treatment.